OneDestinys/teamproject/README.md

 4. Register ping, ban, add, cat, and close commands
 5. Define error handling function for ban command
 6. Define Panel_Options class, inheriting from discord.ui.View, with a single button labeled "Open a Ticket"
-7. Define callback function for "Open a Ticket" button click event, which creates a new text channel in the "tickets" category with the name "ticket-{user name}"
+7. Define callback function for "Open a Ticket" button click event, which creates a new text channel in the "tickets" category with the name "ticket-{ticket-id}"
-8. Define on_message event to handle messages in "tickets" text channels, checking if they are commands and executing appropriate function
+8. Define on_message event to handle commands, checking if they are commands written in a tickets channel and executing appropriate function if they are
-9. Define close command to export ticket transcript and send to specified channel before deleting ticket channel.
+9. Define close command to export ticket transcript and send to specified channel and author before deleting ticket channel.

 start -> bot object creation -> register on_ready event -> register custom UI panel ->
          register bridge commands -> register error handling function -> define Panel_Options class ->